EMI Calculator India - Calculate Home Loan, Car Loan & Personal Loan EMI

 EMI Calculation Formula

-The EMI is calculated using the following mathematical formula:
+The EMI is calculated using the following mathematical formula (commonly used for standard, fixed-rate amortizing loans):

 EMI =